hatellezp/rustoner/README.md

 ```

 This tbox says that a man is a human, a human is a mortal, a chicken is also mortal and
-that human are not chickens.
+that humans are not chickens.
 You begin by declaring the symbols that use and their type:
 ```
 concept: Human